A Guide To Setting Up Squarespace: 10 Simple Steps To Get Your Squarespace Website Up And Running

 I should also mention that your options are pretty endless here!
 The most basic content you can add is text, images, videos and slideshows, but you can also add forms, maps, social media blocks, products and so much more!

-9. Set up site for SEO.
+9. Set up your site for SEO.

 Now that you’ve got the basics of your site laid out, there’s really only one thing left to do: get your site SEO ready.
 Luckily Squarespace includes lots of ways to help you show up in search engines.
 Here are a few